 In September, I walked across the entire country of Spain on the ancient pilgrimage route called the Camino de Santiago.

-If you are considering walking the Camino de Santiago, think of this as a glimpse into what a typical day in the life could be like.
-That said, everyone walks the camino in their own way.
+If you’re considering walking the Camino de Santiago, think of this as a glimpse into what a typical day in the life could be like for you.
+That said, everyone walks the Camino de Santiago in their own way.
 Finding your own “camino rhythm" is part of the journey.

-Many people are drawn to the Camino de Santiago for the slow pace of life.
-That slow, repetitive nature became one of my favorite parts of the camino experience.
-Here is a hour-by-hour view of what a typical day on the Camino de Santiago looked like for me.
+Here is an hour-by-hour view of what a typical day on the Camino de Santiago looked like for me.

-A Day in the Life on the Camino de Santiago
+A Typical Day on the Camino de Santiago